BA in Film and Television Production

 • The module builds on the historical content encountered at stage one of this programme, referring to film and TV history, as well as to key theoretical frameworks, to clarify and consolidate discussion of contemporary developments within the context of the history of screen cultures

-This practical work placement module aims to equip learners with an understanding of the constantly changing screen media landscape and practically prepares them to segue into industry.
+This practical work placement module equips learners with an understanding of the constantly changing screen media landscape and practically prepares them to segue into industry.
 Throughout the module, learners rigorously research, connect with, and progress into, a selected area of the film, TV or screen industry.
 In this way, this module directly contributes to the deepening of knowledge acquired in other modules across this programme, as well as supporting the overall programme learning outcomes.

 The modules objectives: